fairuzald/Hybrid-MBTI-Job-Based-Recommender-System/README.md

    - Utilizes a fuzzy algorithm to normalize job counts, enhancing the precision of recommendations.
    - Considers nuanced relationships between job occurrences for more accurate representation of user preferences.

-### Advantages:

-- **Personalized Recommendations:** Tailored job suggestions based on individual MBTI profiles.
-- **Diverse Insights:** Benefit from a wide range of job recommendations derived from collaborative data.
-- **Enhanced Accuracy:** The hybrid approach minimizes the limitations of individual recommender systems.
-- **Overcoming Challenges:** Addresses common problems like the cold start and sparsity issues.

 ## Content-Based Filtering with Fuzzy Logic

 ### Overview